-- Graduates will receive an email from the Office of the Registrar when diplomas are ready for pick up.
+- Graduates will receive an email from the Office of the Registrar when diplomas are ready.

 - Final degree audits are processed after all final grades for the full academic term are recorded.

 - Diplomas are ready no more than 30 days after the end of the semester.
 We do our best to distribute them as quickly as possible.

 - Diplomas for May graduates are printed in June.